-- Programming models are in a state of flux due to recent seismic hardware shifts and may require specific debugging or correctness support. - Analysis of applications with automated correctness checking is important and existing tools do not scale: the MUST package from TU Dresden should be extended to improve scale. - Automated anomaly detection is increasingly important as the scale of concurrency grows and architectures change therefore detection of changes between runs and between processes is important. - Tool integration should be developed to enable independent developers of tools to lever existing platforms to remove the hard problems of scalability and portability. - Application or model awareness should be investigated for example improving the understanding of MPI objects and their presentation to users in tools, or the display of task lists with task parallel models. - Fault tolerance is an area that that should be investigated or prototyped but is expected to be not yet ready at the system level for production level tools activity within the time-frame of the project.
+- Programming models are in a state of flux due to recent massive hardware shifts and may require specific debugging or correctness support. - Analysis of applications with automated correctness checking is important and existing tools do not scale: the MUST package from TU Dresden should be extended to improve scale. - Automated anomaly detection is increasingly important as the scale of concurrency grows and architectures change therefore detection of changes between runs and between processes is important. - Tool integration should be developed to enable independent developers of tools to leverage existing platforms to remove the hard problems of scalability and portability. - Application or model awareness should be investigated for example improving the understanding of MPI objects and their presentation to users in tools, or the display of task lists with task parallel models. - Fault tolerance is an area that that should be investigated or prototyped but is expected to be not yet ready at the system level for production level tools activity within the time-frame of the project.

-Given the early state of the CRESTA project, we provide first design hints for these architecture and system specific topics, but expect that we can provide a much more detailed design in the second version of this deliverable.
-We address the state of fault tolerance in Section 4 and present first insights on tool integration in Section 5.
-Finally we present how we ensure that any extension that we provide is well tested and suitable for production use (Section 6).
-In the following we first provide a short overview to the two mentioned tools Allinea DDT and MUST, and then highlight the purpose of this document.
+We address the state of fault tolerance in Section 0 and present our design of tool integration in Section 5.
+Finally we present how we ensure that any extension that we provide is well tested and suitable for production use (Section 5.3).
+In the following we first provide a short overview to the tools Allinea DDT and MUST, and then highlight the purpose of this document.

-2.1 Allinea DDT
+1.1 Allinea DDT

-In terms of debugging the state of the art for scalable debugging is Allinea DDT - which has proven the feasibility of Petascale debugging for the existing PRACE prototypes and other large systems by reaching 220,000 cores (the largest machine at the time of measurement) and provided fraction-of-a-second responsiveness with global operations at full scale.
+In terms of debugging, the state of the art for scalable debugging is Allinea DDT - which has proven the feasibility of Petascale debugging for the existing PRACE prototypes and other large systems by reaching 220,000 cores (the largest machine at the time of measurement) and provided fraction-of-a-second responsiveness with global operations at full scale.
+During 2012 Allinea DDT was used at over 700,000 cores.

-The Allinea DDT architecture is modern graphical debugging tool with a bespoke tree overlay network for communication and message broadcast and aggregation, and at the leaf (and any debugging nodes) of the tree, a daemon and a full-strength "command line" debugger (usually the open source GDB).
+The Allinea DDT architecture essentially consists of a Qt4-library based user interface, a bespoke tree overlay network for communication and message broadcast and aggregation, and at the leaf (and any debugging nodes) of the tree, a daemon and a full-strength "command line" debugger (usually the open source GDB).
 This tree architecture has been essential to scalability.